micriver/Fillit/README.md

 # Fillit

-The goal for this project is to create an executable that takes only one parameter- an input file which contains a list of Tetriminos to assemble.
+The goal for this project is to create an executable that takes only one parameter- an input file which contains a list of Tetriminos to assemble:

 <p align="center">
   <div align="center">